 - Fingerprint clearance is valid for two years from the date of FBI clearance.

 - You will only be notified (via US mail) by the Office of the Superintendent of Public Instruction (OSPI) if your prints are rejected.

 - OSPI will state the reason your prints were rejected and what your next steps are.

 - If you need to be reprinted for any reason, it is imperative that you are reprinted as soon as possible.
 Failure to do so will most likely delay your practicum placement.

 Fingerprinting for Pullman-area students

-- Valid Driver’s license, passport, or other government issued identification card.
+- Please bring a valid Driver’s license, passport, or other government issued identification card.

 Fingerprinting for all other students

 For students not in Pullman, the fingerprint process can be completed in person at one of the educational service district (ESD) offices.
 The total cost for fingerprinting at the ESD locations is about $80.00.
 Contact the specific ESD for additional directions; many require you to make an appointment.
 Visit the Office of Professional Practices website for additional information.